Maynor Figueroa: FC Dallas

 On 26 January 2016, Figueroa was traded to FC Dallas in exchange for General Allocation Money.
 He made his debut for FC Dallas on 6 March in a 2–0 win over the Philadelphia Union.
 Figueroa scored his first goal for Dallas on 4 August against Real Estelí in the CONCACAF Champions League, rocketing a shot into the top right corner in the 84th minute to give Dallas a 2–1 victory.
 He would start in the quarter-finals, semi-final and final to help Dallas win the 2016 U.S. Open Cup.
 Figueroa also made 28 MLS appearances to help lead Dallas to win the Supporters' Shield.
-In the playoffs, he would start both legs of Dallas's conference semi-final tie with the Seattle Sounders, but they would fall 4–2 on aggregate.
+In the playoffs, he would start both legs of Dallas's conference semi-final tie with Seattle Sounders FC, but they would fall 4–2 on aggregate.

 On 22 April, Figueroa scored his first MLS goal for Dallas in a 1–0 win over Sporting Kansas City.
 He was named to the MLS Team of the Week following a strong performance in a 1–1 draw with the Vancouver Whitecaps on 17 June.
 He scored his second league goal with Dallas on 23 August, blasting a ball into the top of the net in a 3–3 draw with the Houston Dynamo in a Texas Derby match.
 On 27 August, Figueroa would score against his former team to lead Dallas to a 2–0 win over Colorado.
 Dallas would finish in 7th place in the Western Conference and miss out on the playoffs in 2017 after a late season collapse saw them win 2 of their final 14 games, just one year after doing a US Open Cup and Supporters Shield double.

 2018 saw a reduced role for Figueroa, with the additions of the younger Anton Nedyalkov and Marquinhos Pedroso competing for the left back spot.
 He would only make 20 appearances as he split time as a left back and center back.
-Figueroa's loan goal of the season came on 18 August in a 2–0 win over Minnesota United.
+Figueroa's loan goal of the season came on 18 August in a 2–0 win over Minnesota United FC.
 He would help Dallas return to the playoffs in 2018.
 On 26 November, Figueroa had his contract option declined.